paulirom/CodeClub/content/post/General_Linear_Mixed_Models.md

 ```

  `correct` is our dependent variable.
 We want to explain our dependent variable with the independent variables which we manipulated within the experiment.
-We changed the presented emotion `stim`and the presentation duration `level`.
-We assume a different .....
+We changed the presented emotion `stim` and the presentation duration `level`.
+We also want to check if the trial number has an effect (e.g. habituation effect over time)

 # Formalization of the model in R
 The general formula of mixed effects models in R (or `lmer`) is very similar to the formulation using the `lm` function from the stats package in R.

 ```{r echo = FALSE, results = TRUE}
 Formula <- c("`y ~ x`", "`a + b`", "`a : b`", "`a * b`", "`a + b + a : b`","`y ~ a * b`", "`+ (1` $\\mid$ `unit)`", "`y ~ a * b + (1` $\\mid$ `unit)`", "`y ~ a * b + (b ` $\\mid$ `unit)`")